cernvm/cernvm-launch/README.md

 	list [--running] [MACHINE_NAME]

 List all existing machines or a detailed info about given machine.
-If '\-\-running' is specified, only running machines are listed.
+If `--running` is specified, only running machines are listed.
 If MACHINE_NAME is specified, detailed information about a machine is displayed.

 Machine details contain the following fields: